I Need to Take This Thing That I Love and Get Rid of It ImmediatelyShawn Mihalik

 If something has an expiration date you can let it spoil or you can turn it into fuel.
 What you have now in your arms, what you’ve struggled so hard to achieve, is ready fuel.
 You know you can’t keep it so you have two options: you can put it in a landfill or you can set it on fire.

 You don’t have a choice as to whether your best days will end up devoured by time, but you do have a choice about how it’s done.
 You can waste it with passion, or you can waste it with doubts and regrets.
 Stop fooling yourself into thinking it lasts forever.
 That’s the thought that makes you panic, that ignores and denies your natural restlessness and turns it into careless impatience.
-Embrace your mortality, but don’t just sit there like a nihilist and moan about it.
+Embrace your mortality, but don’t let that awareness cripple your immortal present.
 Don’t pour the oil back into the well.
 Strike it against a rock until you see sparks.
 Build the fire, tend the fire, and when the fire goes out don’t sit there sifting through the ashes.
-There’s only one time in your life when you can burn all the way down and walk away stronger.
+There’s only one time in your life when you can burn all the way down and walk away stronger, and that time is now.
 Waste your youth.
 That’s what it’s for.
 Don’t hold back.
 Love until it hurts.
 The fire will fade.
 You’re going to die.